CodeNameAshley/CodeNameAshley/README.md

 >
 >   -- Bob, Animal Crossing: New Horizons

-- 🌼I am a SWE graduate from @ManchesterCodes
+- 🌼 I am a SWE graduate from @ManchesterCodes.
-- 🌼 On a journey to learn JavaScript, HTML & CSS.
+- 🌼 Junior SWE at SBG
-- 🌼 I'd love to gain some knowledge in other programming languages, UI/UX design, as well as DevOps!
+- 🌼 Currently learning Java, Scala, and Kafka.
+As well as how to use Kanban and Kubernetes.
 - 🌼 I'm hoping to study computer science in the future.
 - 🌼 2022 Goals: To be better at coding!
 - 🌼 About Me: I love to draw and play video games.